Lions, Tigers and Bears (comics): Characters

-Venus, the Bengal tigress.
-Venus is second-in-command of the Night Pride.
+Venus, the Bengal tigress is second-in-command of the Night Pride.
 Her strong will and sense of purpose are tempered by her caring heart and empathic nature.
 Her affection can be seen when she is with another member of the Pride or one of her many friends in the Stuffed Animal Kingdom.
 Her strength shines through when dealing with the Beasties or other threats to her charges.
 Every animal in the Kingdom knows of her kind heart and every Beastie fears her name.

-Pallo, the lion.
-Pallo is the leader of the Night Pride.
+Pallo, the lion is the leader of the Night Pride.
 He is fearless, commanding, decisive and intelligent.
 His no-nonsense approach to leading the Night Pride has rapidly made him one of the most revered commanders in the Stuffed Animal Militia.
 His sense of duty is unerring and his dedication to his tasks unyielding.

-Minerva, the black leopardess.
-Minerva is the stealth agent of the Pride, spending most of her time gliding through the shadows.
-This makes her something of a loner; however, she is still an essential member of the Night Pride.
+Minerva, the black leopardess is the stealth agent of the Pride, spending most of her time gliding through the shadows.
+This makes her something of a loner, but she is still an essential member of the Night Pride.
 While her strength and ferocity are legendary, so too is her compassion and the only thing more renowned is her sarcasm.
-Don’t fear the shadows when you sleep, for Minerva guards them making sure no Beastie will tread there.